 A brilliant idea coinciding with New York Fashion Week, #stylestories15 highlights good style that’s working for good: outfits created from ethical and sustainable finds from around the world.
-A couple of weeks ago I was invited to participate by my friend Malorie of The Ethical Writers Coalition, and as promised, Rose & Fig’s feature is now up.
+A couple of weeks ago I was invited to participate by my friend Malorie of The Ethical Writers Coalition, and as promised, my interview is now up.
 I’m sharing my favorite places to shop sustainably, details on my thrifted and vintage outfit, and what influences my personal style: Interview right this way, or read below:

 Feb 9, 2015

 I have vowed to make 2015 a year of balance, and part of that involves fashion tricks that free up time and energy to spend elsewhere.
 Recently three little hacks have been particularly helpful:

 ONE // Knowing that there is nothing wrong with formulaic dressing.
 I have become so much more confident in buying what I know what will work well over what’s new or novel.
 So after reviving my favorite tan suede Hudson Horrigan booties with a fresh resoling, I decided I’d like the exact same pair in jet black leather.
 As you can see, they’re now in regular rotation and I am loving them to death.
 The same goes with my trusty Paige Skyline jeans, which fit like a glove – a rarity for me when it comes to pants.
 I have the same pair of jeans in black, a distressed light blue, and after thrifting last weekend, a clean dark rinse.
 Now I just need them in white and olive!
 Time for a good eBay, Tradesy, and Poshmark hunt for some 27Rs.